 Implant “pitting” refers to a complication in which the laser causes divots or pits in the lens itself.
 This can cause permanent visual distortion.
-It is typically caused by a laser beam that is not properly focused posterior to the lens, or by poor technique in making the opening in the capsule.
-However, this is very rare because the technique has become so practiced.
-In my 16 years as a technician, I’ve only seen one pitted implant.
+It is typically caused by a laser beam that is not properly focused posterior to the lens, or by a poor technique in making the opening in the capsule.
+However, I have found in 21 years that most people who have had a YAG laser have some degree of pitting on the implant.
+But it does not affect vision.

 Because the IOL is held in place by the capsule, there is a risk of it becoming dislocated if too much laser is used on it.
 Sometimes, however, dislocation is unavoidable.
 Some people have weaker capsules than others, and although they tolerated cataract surgery well, a YAG laser may be too much.
 As seen in the video above, the procedure is aggressive and can cause excess stress on an already weakened capsule.

 If you’ve had cataract surgery with a premium lens implant such as the Crystalens, it is important to find an ophthalmologist who is experienced in treating PCO with an accommodating lens.

 There is a slightly higher risk of dislocation of a Crystalens if the procedure is not performed properly because this premium lens is more dependent on the capsule to hold it in place than a traditional IOL.
 For the Crystalens to work properly, the capsule needs to remain intact so that the zonular fibers can move the lens to focus it.